-Delete by Query is required when you need to remove multiple documents from an Elasticsearch index based on specific criteria.
-This operation is useful for:
+Delete by Query is required when you need to remove multiple documents from an Elasticsearch index based on specific criteria, without touching the index itself.
+If your goal is to remove the entire index, the delete index API is dramatically faster and reclaims disk immediately.
+Delete by Query is useful for:

 - Cleaning up old or irrelevant data